 Twitter Moments has launched, delivering on a much wanted (and needed) functionality.
 Essentially, Moments aggregate tweets about a particular topic and allow you to follow that stream without actually following any of those accounts.
 You can also share that Moment in a tweet, or embed it on your website.
 That sound you hear was journalists rejoicing all over the world.
-You can see an example of what Moments looks like in the screenshot Matt took.
 There’s quite a bit to explore.
 There are several great ideas you can take away from this wonderful invention.

 Regardless of these lessons, we’re pretty excited about Twitter Moments and to see how it can expose it to a new audience.
 Twitter has long been difficult to understand for new users, and this should help solve that learning curve.
 What lessons can you take from Twitter Moments?